MatthewZMD/.emacs.d/README.md

 ### Modeline Time and Battery

-Display time and battery information in modeline.
+This feature displays time and battery statistics in the modeline, providing useful information at a glance.

 ```emacs-lisp
 (display-time-mode 1)